 I had no idea there was one in Orlando too!
 Ideally for kids aged 2-12 this Legoland resort is just 45 minutes from Orlando and Tampa.
 There are over 50 rides, shows and attractions inspired by the popular LEGO® brands and characters.

 If you are USA based try Costco.
 Costco members can sometimes purchase Legoland tickets at significant discounts.
 If you are in the UK, try Attraction Tickets Direct and compare the latest deals.
+Get Your Guide also has good advance pricing.
 If you are planning on seeing a few attractions, it might be worth also checking out the Orlando CityPASS for great deals too.

 The Medieval Times family-friendly dinner attraction is inspired by an 11th century feast and tournament.
 Guests are served a four-course banquet and cheer for one of six competing in the joust and other tests of skill.

 The Orlando Science Center is full of educational fun and a great option for a rainy day activity in Orlando.
 With lots of hands on exhibits for kids of all ages.